 Why now is the time to inspect your process

-With the current COVID-19 outbreaks, it’s more important than ever to ensure your cleaning team is using the right process.
+With the current COVID-19 situation, it’s more important than ever to ensure your cleaning team is using the right process.
 Additionally, you need to be sure you’re offering good communication, the right supplies, and clear guidance on how to disinfect effectively.

 Many janitors report feeling unsafe, uncertain, and unvalued in this time.
 You want your staff to feel the opposite: safe, confident in their training, and valued for their role in helping slow this global pandemic.
 That’s on you to provide, and you should view process compliance inspections as a way to build confidence and knowledge.